alizais/alizachaea/nexus3_packages/README.md

 ## harvesting 3.1

-Author: unknown.
+Author: Aldare.
 Updated for Nexus 3 by Alizais.

 Use the numpad dot keybinding to harvest plants in the current room you're standing in.